Team-GhostLand/GhostLand7/README.md

 * Do something with Puffer's skill trees (we have too many of them rn, while none of them use Origins x Puffer)
 * DiscordRCP
 * Custom resourcepack (like for Cebuliony and stuff)
-* Sparse Structures (properly - rn, we only did a very far-reaching but slight boost, but ideally, we'd check which structures tend to over-place themselves and lower their rates) ((might turn out to be unnecessary, idk))
+* Sparse Structures for modded structures
 * Disable Simple VC groups (we have radios for that)
 * Enable "visited=don't show again" for Structure Credits
 * Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves), preferably in such a way that it also works as a server icon, without needing to set one explicitly
 * Clear configs for mods that are no longer with us (eg. ~~Geocluster~~ ~~*that's gone now, but there are a lot more removed mods from that 7a23 update, that left their configs behing*~~ *Geocluster is back, and so are some mods from 7a23 - but now 7a26 has a lot of deleted stuff*)
 * Populate `initial-enabled-packs` and **configure default world type** (otherwise BetterEnd/BetterNether will not work) in `server.properties` *(also, do something about auth/whitelist)*
 * Finish Geocluster's and EMI's config
+* Configure starting kits to combine immersion with practicality
 * *also, this isn't really a config-related TODO, but we need to check whether Bed Overhaul works on server-side only*

 ### Vanilla